Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 20 “I do not ask for these only, but also for those who will believe in me through their word,

-Denominationalism does not represent oneness.
-According to the dictates of the Bible and what they stand for, denominationalism is wrong and false to the core.
-Therefore, ANY baptism for ANY purpose that is predicated upon this foundation and its teachings of this satanic trick to drive individuals away from Christ.
+Denominationalism does not represent oneness: unity among the body of Christ.
+According to the dictates of the Bible, denominationalism is wrong and false to the core.
+Therefore, ANY baptism for ANY purpose that is predicated upon this foundation and its teachings of this satanic trick to drive individuals away from Christ and break unity among the body members of Christ.
 Hence, their baptisms are invalid.

-There are some brethren who believe with all their being denominationalism is wrong.
+Many rightly believe with all their being denominationalism is wrong.
 They believe if a person is in a denomination, then that person is lost.
-They believe everybody practicing denominationalism should repent of this religious error and give their life to Christ.
+They believe everybody practicing denominational-ism should repent of this religious error and give their life to Christ.

 However, they still will believe that if a person is baptized and understands their baptism was for the remission of sins, then God has saved this person and added them to the church, thus making this person’s baptism valid.
-Some have even stated God promised remission (forgiveness) of sins to the person who is baptized.
+Some have pointed out that God through Jesus promised remission (forgiveness) of sins to the person who is baptized.
 So, since God promised it, He has to give it to you.

 The problem that arises as a result of this reasoning is limiting baptism to a two-fold purpose, which is remission of sins and salvation.
 Although baptism accomplishes both, it does so much more.